Doist/process-cloudfront-logs/README.md

 # Process S3 logs from CloudFront

-Process CloudFront logs to convert them from custom CSV format to JSON-encoded, merging date and time fields into a single datetime object.
+Process CloudFront logs to convert them from custom CSV format to JSON-encoded, merging date and time fields into a single date-time object.

 ## Necessary environment